nitrogenlabs/arkhamjs/README.md

 ![ArkhamJS](https://nitrogenlabs.com/logos/gh-arkhamjs.png "ArkhamJS")

-#### Flux Framework for ReactJS
+#### Flux Framework

 ArkhamJS is a lightweight framework that can accommodate a project of any size.
 From small start-up ideas to large enterprise projects.
-ReactJS is an amazing library but unfortunately, it is not a framework.
-Although the creators of ReactJS recommend using React in a Flux architecture, there is no official framework.
-The result is a wide variety of great third-party frameworks.
 Our goal is to create a simple framework with flexibility.
 And thus came ArkhamJS.

 #### Lightweight
 The framework is small.
 The bulk of your app should lay within your code, not the framework.
 While larger frameworks come with lots of "magic", they become very limited when new features arise within your project.
-ReactJS is very powerful in itself.
-ArkhamJS simply complements it.

 #### Typescript
 Compatible with typescript.
 Definitions are included to support your Typescript project.